-Students with physical or learning disabilities can take advantage of the services offered through the Disability Services for Students (DSS) office located in Franklin Hall 006.
+Students with physical or learning disabilities can take advantage of the services offered through the Disability Services for Students (DSS) office located in the Herman B Wells Library W 302.
 They help ensure the accessibility of University programs and services to eligible students, working closely with the University community to develop and coordinate the implementation of appropriate accommodations to disability.
 Accommodations, also called support services, are individually determined based on disability specific need and may include modified testing environments, sign language interpreters and assistance obtaining books in audio format.
 For more information visit the DSS website.